vriccobene/antagonist/README.md

     python demo_preparation.py

 ## Load up the dashboard on Grafana
-Two pre-defined Grafana dashboards have to be load up on the system, which are located in docker/grafana/provisioning/dashboads/
+Two pre-defined Grafana dashboards have to be load up on the system, which are located in the [dashboard](./docker/grafana/provisioning/dashboard) directory.
 They can be imported in Grafana, following the common dashboard import procedure.

 ## Tagging data using Grafana
-The GUI (Graphic User Interface) is based on Grafana (https://github.com/grafana/grafana), an open source software used for data visualization.
+The GUI (Graphic User Interface) is based on [*Grafana*](https://grafana.com/), an open source software used for data visualization.
 The system relies on a Grafana native functionality called "Annotations", which allows the user to add annotations to timeseries data.
 These annotations are then queried using the Grafana REST API and enriched through the information added in the GUI by the user.

 ## Accessing the demo GUI